Skip to main content

 How does pricing work?

-You see real tier ranges on the homepage.
-After the intake, the system generates a specific quote for your home, including equipment, labor, permit fees, and applicable rebates.
+You choose the package level after the intake.
+The system then generates a specific saved quote for your home, including equipment, labor, permit handling, and any applicable rebate path.
 No surprises at checkout.

 Are rebates included?

 Yes.
-We apply IRA 25C federal tax credits, FPL, Duke, TECO, and JEA utility rebates at checkout where they apply to your equipment and county.
-We handle the paperwork — you don't file anything separately.
+We apply FPL, Duke, TECO, and JEA utility rebates at checkout where they apply to your equipment and county, and we handle the paperwork — you don't file anything separately.
+Note: the federal 25C tax credit is not available for systems placed in service after December 31, 2025, so we don't quote it for 2026 installs.

 Cash vs. financing — what's the difference?